Knowledge Base

 Keying position – Key Up or Key Down

-Position of the key have two important roles and ensures:
+The position of the key has two important roles and ensures:

-1. Correct orientation to insert MPO cable into a socket;
+1. Correct orientation to insert the MPO cable into a socket.

 2. Ability to reference the exact Fiber/Strand that has to be inspected or spliced.

-Specific fiber can be specified based on the position of the key.
-As each strand has a connection in the MPO connector a number can be given to it.
+A specific fiber can be specified based on the position of the key.
+As each strand has a connection in the MPO connector, a number can be given to it.
 The numbering starts from the Left to the Right Side of the Key.
 Examples for numbering for a MPO-12 with Key Up and Key Down are in the image below:

 MTP/MPO Cable Number of fiber strands (12, 16, 24, 32, 48…)

-To reiterate, MPO-12 is the most common connector because of the wide spread 100G Ethernet connections that are used for almost all 100G SR4 connections and utilize 8 out of 12 available strands, where 4 lanes Transmit (Tx) and 4 lanes Receive (Rx) data signals.
-Nevertheless, with the development and introduction of 200G SR8 and 400G SR8 use of 16-strand (MPO-16) cables is required to establish and maintain connection over all 16 lanes.
+To reiterate, MPO-12 is the most common connector because of the widespread 100G Ethernet connections that are used for almost all 100G SR4 connections and utilize 8 out of 12 available strands, where 4 lanes Transmit (Tx) and 4 lanes Receive (Rx) data signals.
+Nevertheless, with the development and introduction of 200G SR8 and 400G SR8 use of 16-strand (MPO-16) cables is required to establish and maintain connections over all 16 lanes.

 An easy way to know the number of the fiber – S = X*(R-1)+N, where